enriquez/front_end_tasks/README.md

-# FrontEndTasks
+# Front End Tasks

 Command line tool for client side web application development.
+Great for develoeprs who prefer to write plain html, css, and javascript that works without any special pre-processing.
+This tool helps optimize, lint, and test that code.

 # Installation